Context switch: Performance

 Context switching itself has a cost in performance, due to running the task scheduler, TLB flushes, and indirectly due to sharing the CPU cache between multiple tasks.
-Switching between threads of a single process can be faster than between two separate processes, because threads share the same virtual memory maps, so a TLB flush is not necessary.
+Switching between threads of a single process can be faster than between two separate processes because threads share the same virtual memory maps, so a TLB flush is not necessary.

 The time to switch between two separate processes is called the process switching latency.
 The time to switch between two threads of the same process is called the thread switching latency.
 The time from when a hardware interrupt is generated to when the interrupt is serviced is called the interrupt latency.

 Switching between two processes in a single address space operating system can be faster than switching between two processes in an operating system with private per-process address spaces.

 Hardware vs. software

 Context switching can be performed primarily by software or hardware.
 Some processors, like the Intel 80386 and its successors, have hardware support for context switches, by making use of a special data segment designated the task state segment (TSS).
 A task switch can be explicitly triggered with a CALL or JMP instruction targeted at a TSS descriptor in the global descriptor table.
-It can occur implicitly when an interrupt or exception is triggered if there's a task gate in the interrupt descriptor table (IDT).
-When a task switch occurs the CPU can automatically load the new state from the TSS.
+It can occur implicitly when an interrupt or exception is triggered if there is a task gate in the interrupt descriptor table (IDT).
+When a task switch occurs, the CPU can automatically load the new state from the TSS.

 As with other tasks performed in hardware, one would expect this to be rather fast; however, mainstream operating systems, including Windows and Linux, do not use this feature.
 This is mainly due to two reasons: